chintal/tendril/doc/source/userdoc/conventions/gedasymbols.rst

 - Order specifiers to be used are p, n, u.
 The ``F`` symbol is included. (``pF, nF, uF``)
 - The numerical part of the value should be greater than 1 (100nF instead of 0.1uF)
 - For special cases, the full manufacturer part number can be used in place of the capacitance value.
 - Voltage can optionally (preferably) be specified within value, separated from the capacitance value with a ``/``.
+This voltage is interpreted as the minimum voltage necessary.
+- If the ``Voltage`` is not specified, the voltage is assumed to be the ``stdvoltage`` parameter in the generator file, if any.
+- For now, the ``Voltage`` should be specified to what is to be purchased (and not the minimum required).
 - Tolerance, Temperature, etc. can also be added similarly to Voltage if needed.
 If so, the conventions should be amended to reflect the correct order as well as code modifications to any relevent `Script Dependencies`_.
 - No spaces should be used.